automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 #### 5.9.1 Confidentiality
 Each Party agrees that it will use the Confidential Information of the other party solely in accordance with the provisions of *This License* and it will not disclose, or permit to be disclosed, the same directly or indirectly, to any third party without the other party’s prior written consent, except as otherwise expressly permitted hereunder.
 However, either party may disclose Confidential Information (a) to its employees, officers, directors, attorneys, auditors, financial advisors and other representatives who have a need to know and are legally bound to keep such information confidential by confidentiality obligations consistent with those of this License; and (b) as required by law (in which case the receiving party will provide the disclosing party with prior written notification thereof, will provide the disclosing party with the opportunity to contest such disclosure, and will use its reasonable efforts to minimize such disclosure to the extent permitted by applicable law).
 Both *Parties* agree that the terms of *This License* are public.

 *Customer* may request that specific terms of an *Order Form* remain confidential.
-If both *Provider* and *Customer* agree that specific terms of an *Order Form* are considered confidential, then it is agreed that Neither party will disclose the specified *Confidential Terms* of agreement to any third party, except that either party may confidentially disclose such terms to actual or potential lenders, investors or acquirers.
+If both *Provider* and *Customer* agree that specific terms of an *Order Form* are considered confidential, then it is agreed that neither party will disclose the specified *Confidential Terms* of agreement to any third party, except that either party may confidentially disclose such terms to actual or potential lenders, investors or acquirers.
 Each party agrees to exercise due care in protecting the specified *Confidential Terms* from unauthorized use and disclosure.
 In the event of actual or threatened breach of the provisions of this Section, the non-breaching party will be entitled to seek immediate injunctive and other equitable relief, without waiving any other rights or remedies available to it.
 Each party will promptly notify the other in writing if it becomes aware of any violations of the confidentiality obligations set forth in the *Order Form*.

 #### 5.9.2 Feedback
 *Customer* may from time to time provide *Provider* suggestions or comments for enhancements or improvements, new features or functionality or other feedback with respect to the Software. *Provider* will have full discretion to determine whether or not to proceed with the development of any requested enhancements, new features or functionality. *Provider* will have the full, unencumbered right, without any obligation to compensate or reimburse *Customer*, to use, incorporate and otherwise fully exercise and exploit any such feedback in connection with its products and services.